Cusco City Tour

 FREE DAY at Aguas Calientes town – we will advise to visit the famous hot springs.

 At an indicated time return to Cusco.

 Breakfast at the hotel

-At an agreed time we will transfer you from the hotel to the airport to get your flight to your next destination
+At an agreed time transfer from the hotel to the Airport to get your flight to your next destination